lisabronwyn/228-goal-design-and-build/README.md

 # Domains, Registrars, Hosting Companies, Mail Servers, and more!

 A day-by-day structured deep dive into what it takes to register a domain, acquire hosting for your site/brand, implement a blog, and more.

 Learn all about FTP, SMTP, etc.

 You'll learn about the pros and cons of using paid or free services and implement one (or both!)

-By read articles, watching videos, completing lessons and exercises, you'll implement a final project at the end of the week.
+By reading articles, watching videos, completing lessons and exercises, you'll implement a final project at the end of the week.

 ## Day 1: Your Domain